storj/docs/app/learn/page.md

 Storj makes open-source software that anyone can run - individuals with a Network Attached Storage Device or NAS, those with desktop computers that are always on, businesses, or data centers - that allows these users to share unused disk drive space and bandwidth with the network.
 Our software aggregates all of that storage capacity and bandwidth to create an extremely secure, private, and durable cloud storage service for developers.&#x20;

-Storj makes that storage and bandwidth available as a distributed cloud object storage service for developers, with an enterprise-grade 99.95% availability, eleven 9s of durability, and S3 compatibility under the Storj DCS brand.&#x20;
+Storj makes that storage and bandwidth available as a distributed cloud object storage service for developers, with an enterprise-grade 99.95% availability, eleven 9s of durability, and S3 compatibility under the Storj brand.&#x20;

-## What is Storj DCS?
+## What is Storj?

-Storj DCS (Decentralized Cloud Storage) is an encrypted, secure, and affordable object storage service that enables you to store, back up, and archive large amounts of data to the decentralized cloud.
+Storj is an encrypted, secure, and affordable object storage service that enables you to store, back up, and archive large amounts of data to the decentralized cloud.

 <https://www.youtube.com/watch?v=JgKdBRIyIps>

-For developers who demand ownership of their data and who want to build with confidence, Storj Decentralized Cloud Storage (DCS) is private by design and secure by default—delivering unparalleled data protection and privacy when compared to traditional centralized cloud object storage alternatives.
+For developers who demand ownership of their data and who want to build with confidence, Storj is private by design and secure by default—delivering unparalleled data protection and privacy when compared to traditional centralized cloud object storage alternatives.

-Storj DCS offers affordable and predictable pricing, S3 compatibility, a robust library of open source technical documentation, and familiar development tools - along with a vibrant user community - which enables developers to economically and easily learn and leverage decentralized cloud storage technology to take control of their data when building the next great application or service.
+Storj offers affordable and predictable pricing, S3 compatibility, a robust library of open source technical documentation, and familiar development tools - along with a vibrant user community - which enables developers to economically and easily learn and leverage decentralized cloud storage technology to take control of their data when building the next great application or service.

 ## Peer Classes